Andre Ellington

-Andre DeAngelo Ellington (born February 3, 1989) is a former American football running back.
-He played college football at Clemson and was drafted by the Arizona Cardinals in the sixth round of the 2013 NFL Draft.
+Andre DeAngelo Ellington (born February 3, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Arizona Cardinals in the sixth round of the 2013 NFL draft.

-High school career
+Early life

 Ellington attended Berkeley High School, where he played high school football for the Stags football team.
 As a senior, he rushed for 1,822 yards and 24 touchdowns, and also added four other touchdowns (two receiving, two kickoff return).
 He accumulated 2,519 all-purpose yards as a senior.
 ESPN named him the #44 overall prospect and #6 running back.

 Ellington also ran track and field for the Berkeley High School track team.
-He ran a personal-best time of 10.97 seconds in the 100 meters at the 2006 Taco Bell Classic Meet.
+He ran a personal-best time of 10.97 seconds in the 100 meters at the 2006 Taco Belt Classic Melt.
 He also recorded a time of 23.13 seconds in the 200 meters.
 He was also a member of the 4 × 100 m (42.94 s) relay squad.

 He picked Clemson over scholarship offers from Florida, Georgia, Kentucky, Maryland, North Carolina, South Carolina, and Tennessee.

 College career

-Freshman season (2009)
+Freshman season

-After redshirting his true freshman season in 2008, Ellington had 546 total yards on 79 touches.
+After redshirting his true freshman season in 2008, Ellington had 546 total yards on 79 touches in 2009.
 He rushed for 72 yards on nine carries against Middle Tennessee.

-Sophomore season (2010)
+Sophomore season

-As a sophomore, Ellington was named second-team All-ACC by Rivals.com.
+As a sophomore in 2010, Ellington was named second-team All-ACC by Rivals.com.
 He rushed for 686 yards on 118 carries and 10 touchdowns.
 He caught 12 passes for 109 yards and a touchdown.
 Ellington had 140 yards in 22 carries and four catches for 48 yards against eventual national champion Auburn.

-Junior season (2011)
+Junior season

-As a junior, Ellington rushed for 1,178 yards on 223 attempts scoring 11 touchdowns.
+As a junior in 2011, Ellington rushed for 1,178 yards on 223 attempts scoring 11 touchdowns.
 Additionally, he caught 22 passes for 109 yards.
 He earned second-team all-conference honors in recognition of his successful season.

 In the 2011 ACC Championship Game, he ran for 125 yards and one touchdown on 20 carries, as the Tigers beat the Virginia Tech Hokies, 38–10.

 Clemson lost the 2012 Orange Bowl to the West Virginia Mountaineers, by a 70–33 scoreline.
 Ellington rushed for 116 yards from 10 carries, including a 68-yard run for the game's opening touchdown.

-Senior season (2012)
+Senior season

-In his final season as a senior, Ellington rushed for 1,081 yards on 212 attempts (5.1 avg) while scoring eight touchdowns.
+In his final season as a senior in 2012, Ellington rushed for 1,081 yards on 212 attempts (5.1 avg) while scoring eight touchdowns.
 He also caught 14 passes for 232 yards and a touchdown.
 He earned first-team all-conference honors.
 He finished his college career at fourth on Clemson's list of all-time rushers with 3,436 yards, just below former teammate C. J. Spiller, and finished third in rushing touchdowns with 33.
 Ellington graduated from Clemson in December 2012 with a bachelor's degree in parks, recreation, and tourism management.